Mastercard 4837 - No Cardholder Authorization

 - Properly authenticated transaction with liability shift

-- Transaction already charged back under different reason code
+- Transaction already charged back under a different reason code

 - Transaction was properly flagged as recurring with valid initial consent